SuperTinyKernel-RTOS/stk/README.md

 ---

 ### Built-in Scheduling Strategies
-STK is the only known RTOS that offers all popular switching strategies to match any usage scenario, see [stk/strategy](https://github.com/SuperTinyKernel-RTOS/stk/tree/main/stk/include/strategy) for more details.
+STK is one of the few lightweight RTOSes that offers all popular switching strategies to match any usage scenario, see [stk/strategy](https://github.com/SuperTinyKernel-RTOS/stk/tree/main/stk/include/strategy) for more details.

 | Strategy Name                            | Mode       | Description                                                                                                                                                                                                                                                                                                                                                                |
 |------------------------------------------|------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|